Scientific Reference Panel

-The task of the Scientific Reference Panel is to review and assess each application received by the Foundation and to make recommendations to the Board of Trustees.
-The Trustees take substantial guidance from the Panel.
+The task of the Scientific Reference Panel is to review and assess each application and to make recommendations to the BGRF directors, who take substantial guidance from the Panel.

 The Scientific Reference Panel process ensures that the successful projects have scientific merit, and are appropriately designed and undertaken by researchers with impressive track records.